tarockey/azure-debug-relay/README.md

 1. Your local Visual Studio Code debugger in `listen` mode.
 1. Your remote code in `attach` mode.

-Both machines can be isolated behind NAT or virtual networks - all they need is to be able to connect to Azure Relay resource.
+Both machines can be isolated behind NAT or virtual networks.
-Azure Relay maintains a secure tunnel, just as if these machines were on the same machine.
+Azure Relay maintains a secure tunnel, just as if these VS Code and a remote process you debug are running in the same `localhost` network.
+Remote components can run in any cloud, local network, with or without public internet access -- all they need is to be able to connect to Azure Relay resource.

 ![Azure Relay Debugging Bridge](https://raw.githubusercontent.com/vladkol/azure-debug-relay/main/images/debug-relay-diagram.png)